xt0fer/reveal-slides/md/intro-to-oop.md

 ###Accessors

-* **Accessors** - are the privileges we assign to field objects, methods, and functions we define in our classes.
+* **Accessors** - are the privileges we assign to field objects and methods we define in our classes.
     * Public
     * Private
     * Protected